 Bridgerton | © Netflix

-Back in London, we have The Gentleman’s Club.
+Dive into London, and there’s The Gentleman’s Club.
 Everybody who was anybody had a club where they could smoke cigars, wear their finest, and talk business without appearing to be crass.
-Many Bridgerton scenes take place at the Gentleman’s Club; the actual filming was done at Pall Mall’s The Reform Club and in Lancaster House.
-(Lancaster House is owned by the Government.)
-It is no surprise that Winston Churchill himself is said to have given himself a break at the Reform Club.
-We assume he also hoisted back a whiskey or three while there.
+Many Bridgerton scenes take place at the Gentleman’s Club; the actual filming was done at Pall Mall’s The Reform Club and in Lancaster House now owned by the government.
+Winston Churchill took breaks at the Reform Club, and we assume he also hoisted back a whiskey or three while there.
+The club is strictly private!

 Outside The Bridgertons’ House